Police Act, 1861: Criticism

-According to this legislation, every province was required to appoint an Inspector-General of Police, while each district would be managed by a Superintendent of Police.
-The police force was placed under the executive authority of the government, particularly under the District Magistrate, which granted political leaders significant power over policing issues.
-The responsibilities assigned to the police by the Act encompassed crime prevention, law and order maintenance, crime investigation, and the regulation of public gatherings.
+According to this legislation, every province was required to appoint an Inspector-General of Police, while each district would be managed by a superintendent of police.
+The police force was placed under the executive authority of the government, particularly under the district magistrate, which granted political leaders significant power over policing issues.
+The responsibilities assigned to the police by the act encompassed crime prevention, law and order maintenance, crime investigation, and the regulation of public gatherings.
 However, the legislation did not address citizens' rights, police accountability, or procedures for public grievances, rendering it more of a means of control than a service to the community.
-Furthermore, the Act does not deal with the problems at grassroot functioning of police forces, such as shortage of resources like weapons, vehicles, use of scientific resources like forensics to solve crimes and collect evidences, along with shortage of personnel.
+Furthermore, the act does not deal with the problems at grassroot functioning of police forces, such as shortage of resources like weapons, vehicles, use of scientific resources like forensics to solve crimes and collect evidences, along with shortage of personnel.

-The Act has been frequently criticized for its colonial perspective, prioritizing obedience, discipline, and control rather than public welfare.
-It positions the police as an arm of the governing authority rather than a service for the community.
-As of 2025, numerous Indian states still function under the Police Act of 1861 or its slightly altered iterations.
+The act has been frequently criticized for its colonial perspective, prioritizing obedience, discipline, and control rather than public welfare.
+It positions the police as an arm of the governing authority rather than a service for the community, which degrades trust by citizens towards law enforcement.
+As of 2025, numerous Indian states still function under the Police Act, 1861 or its slightly altered iterations.
 This has resulted in ongoing challenges, including political meddling, misuse of authority, insufficient transparency, botched investigations, and diminished public confidence in law enforcement agencies.

-Due to the Act being in effect even in 2025, the colonial era mindset and old generation training methods have effectively caused negative impact on police recruits after being assigned postings.
+Due to the act being in effect even in 2025, the colonial era mindset and old generation training methods have effectively caused negative impact on police recruits after being assigned postings.
 This has led to instances of refusal to file reports in certain cases, especially against political elites or politically connected criminals, harassment of civilians for personal, political or financial gains, or victim blaming, which often happens with rape survivors or women who face sexual harassment.
 In such instances, errant officials either face suspensions or transfer instead of dismissal from service as well as punishment from the judicial system, which translates the lack of accountability towards the general public, as the Police Act mostly holds officials accountable to the political elite, whether in power or opposition.
-Furthermore, the 1861 Act allows politicians in power to influence promotions and transfers, besides using brutal force on events like peaceful protests, or moral policing.
-The Act also allows political figures to have police personnel suspended or transferred if they refuse to obey oral orders of any political leaders or diktats, or use other means to impose false charges to deter the officials from performing their duties.
+Furthermore, the 1861 act allows politicians in power to influence promotions and transfers, besides using brutal force on events like peaceful protests, or moral policing.
+The act also allows political figures to have police personnel suspended or transferred if they refuse to obey oral orders of any political leaders or diktats, or use other means to impose false charges to deter the officials from performing their duties.